 The Millbrook and Cavan Historical Society is committed to preserving the stories and the artifacts, manuscripts and photographs that serve to illustrate the history of Millbrook, Cavan and the surrounding district in south central Ontario (Canada) for the present and future generations.
 It also seeks to inspire interest in the value of local history by keeping the stories alive.

-The story we are keeping alive right now is that of Needler's Mill.
+Another of the stories we are keeping alive right now is that of Needler's Mill.
 There has been a mill next to the Millbrook Dam since John and James Deyell built the first one in the 1820s.
-That mill established Millbrook as a community.
+That grist mill established Millbrook as a community.
 The mill currently on that site - Needler's Mill - was built in 1830 by Adam Scott.
 It was moved to Millbrook from Cedar Valley, 6 km downstream, when the mill in Millbrook burned in 1909.

 More about us: